dfunani/software_design/README.md

 ### 3. Decorator Pattern - Coffee Shop

 Example: A coffee shop can offer a variety of coffee drinks, such as *Espresso*, *Latte*, and *Cappuccino*.
 Additional **toppings** and **flavors**, like *milk*, *sugar*, and *syrup*, can be added dynamically to create different variations of coffee.
 The Decorator pattern allows you to combine base coffee drinks with various toppings and flavors to create customized products.

+### 4. Factory Pattern - Pizza Shop

+Example: A Pizza Shop offers various types of pizzas, such as *Pepperoni*, *Margherita*, and *Hawaiian*.
+Each pizza has its own specific ingredients and preparation method.
+The Factory Pattern provides a way to create different pizza objects without exposing their creation logic.